I love them raw, steamed, sautéed, roasted, fermented… you name it I love em’.

 Unfortunately, the scientific information regarding the importance of these vitamins and minerals in vegetables has been exploited, like many other things in this world.

 Eating too many vegetables can ruin your health as much as not eating enough vegetables.

-First and foremost, one of the keys to healing the body is that beyond any phytonutrients, antioxidants, or vitamins and minerals, it’s best to eat seasonally and locally grown produce.
+First and foremost, one of the keys to healing the body is that beyond phytonutrients, antioxidants, or vitamins and minerals, it’s best to eat seasonally and locally grown produce.
 This helps you create a more balanced body and it feeds your microbiome exactly what it needs.

-When you get your internal environment (the body and organs) in harmony with the external environment (where you live), your body feels stronger and heals quicker.
+When your internal environment (the body and organs) is in harmony with the external environment (where you live), your body will feel stronger and heal quicker.

 Sadly, most folks do NOT know what is local and seasonal to their environment, because everything is available ALL the time.

-Just because a food is in the grocery store does NOT mean it’s the right food for your body at any specific time of year.
+Just because a fruit or vegetable is available in the grocery store does NOT mean it’s the best food for your body all year round.

 Wherever you are in the world, specific foods will flourish and grow.
-That food is the BEST food for your physical body.
+That food is the BEST food for you.

 Thanks to nutritional science, we have been led to believe that we are supposed to be eating vegetables and fruits all day, every day, all year long.
 But, if you are living in a cold or temperate climate, I’m going to ask you to rethink that.

 I worked with a client that lived in Canada.
-She was suffering from chronic cold hands and feet, and hypothyroidism.
-She was also eating raw salads and fruits every day.
+She was suffering from cold hands and feet, and hypothyroidism.
+She was eating raw salads and fruits every day.

-I advised her to consider eating less fruits and vegetables in the fall and winter.
-I also told her that the best food for her hypothyroid condition, in the cold climate where she lived, was soups and stews made with bone stock, meats, hearty greens, root vegetables and tubers.
+I advised her to consider eating less fruits and vegetables during the fall and winter.
+I also told her that the best food for her condition, in the cold climate where she lived and for her condition, was soups and stews made with bone stock, meats, hearty greens, root vegetables and tubers.

-That doesn’t mean she can never have a piece of fruit or a raw fresh crunchy salad during the cold winter season – it just means that in the cold environment where she lives (Northern Canada), especially during the fall and winter when there was six feet of snow outside her window, she needed to alter the foods she was eating.
+Now… this doesn’t mean she can never have a piece of fruit or a raw fresh crunchy salad during the cold winter season – it just means that in the frigid environment where she lived (Northern Canada), especially during the fall and winter when there was six feet of snow outside her window, she needed to alter the foods she was eating.

-Vegetables and fruits, although they are healthy foods, are not going to support her body because they are generally cooling in nature.
+Vegetables and fruits, although they are really healthy foods, were not supporting her body because they are generally cooling.
+And, she was already cold.

-If you are feeling cold, consider eating less vegetables, and certainly less RAW vegetables, until your body rebalances itself and warms up.
-This could take up to two years or longer, depending on how much damage (imbalance) has been done.
+If you are feeling cold consider eating less RAW vegetables, until your body rebalances itself and warms up.